kusnezoff-alexander/eggmock/README.md

 # eggmock

-eggmock provides facilities to
+*eggmock* provides facilities to
 - transfer and receive logic networks from [**mock**turtle](https://github.com/lsils/mockturtle) to and from Rust code with an automatically generated FFI and
 - rewrite them using the [**egg**](https://github.com/egraphs-good/egg) library.

-Currently, eggmock supports AIGs, MIGs, XMGs and XAGs.
+Currently, *eggmock* supports AIGs, MIGs, XMGs and XAGs.

 ## Prerequisites

-To use eggmock, you need
+To use *eggmock*, you need
 - a modern C++ compiler and CMake
 - a working Rust installation